Smiling mature couple standing outside their modern black and white two-story home with garden.

 • Root Canals - When the inside of your tooth becomes infected, you're at risk of losing it.
 Plus, infection can be quite painful.
 Dr. Koo will remove the infected material from your tooth and sanitize it to stop the pain and save your tooth.

-Common Questions About Emergency Dental Care
+Frequently Asked Questions About Emergency Dental Care

 What would be considered a dental emergency?